yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    see the "COMMUNITY" and "ECOSYSTEM" tabs on the :yocto_home:`Yocto Project <>` home page.

--  *Architecture Agnostic:* Yocto Project supports Intel, ARM, MIPS, AMD, PPC and other architectures.
+-  *Architecture Agnostic:* Yocto Project supports Intel, ARM, MIPS, AMD, PPC, RISC-V and other architectures.
 Most ODMs, OSVs, and chip vendors create and supply BSPs that support their hardware.
 If you have custom silicon, you can create a BSP that supports that architecture.
+See :doc:`ref-manual/yocto-project-supported-features` for details on the level of support for some of these architectures.

    Aside from broad architecture support, the Yocto Project fully supports a wide range of devices emulated by the Quick EMUlator